ran-isenberg/aws-lambda-handler-cookbook/README.md

 This project aims to reduce cognitive load and answer these questions for you by combining best practices for AWS Lambda, Serverless CI/CD, and AWS CDK in one template project.
 ### **Features**

-- This project provides a working, open source based, AWS Lambda handler skeleton Python code including DEPLOYMENT code with CDK.
+- This project provides a working orders service where customers can create orders of items.

 - The project deploys an API GW with an AWS Lambda integration under the path POST /api/service/ and stores data in a DynamoDB table.